-We have about 3500 taps that are connected to tubing which are gravity fed to our four holding tanks .
+We currently have about 2000 taps that are connected to tubing which are gravity fed to our four holding tanks .
 When the sap is running, it must be gathered at least once daily.

-The sap from the four, small, road-side tanks are brought to one large tank that feeds right into the evaporator to start the process of becoming maple syrup!
+The sap from our road-side tanks are brought to one large tank that feeds right into the evaporator to start the process of becoming maple syrup.

 Did you know it takes about 40 gallons of sap to make one gallon of maple syrup?
 We currently are operating fully on a wood-fired evaporator.
 As the sap boils down and the water is drawn out of the sap, it begins to develop its thick consistency and amber color.